RFID Readers Information

 Image credit: Great Note

 Instances where two readers have an overlapping detection field are common.
-To prevent the readers from scanning the same tag simultaneously, the RFID readers will alternate between random frequencies within its bandwidth in a process known as frequency hopping.
+To prevent the readers from scanning the same tag simultaneously, the RFID readers will alternate between random frequencies within their bandwidths in a process known as frequency hopping.

 Fixed readers are stationary and the RFID tag must be placed within the detection range of the reader.
 In some instances the fixed reader is incorporated into an archway so pallets of inventory can be automatically logged as it passes through.